joe032022/Learn-Private-Geth-PoA-Ethereum-Network/README.md

 - privacy
 - can set own time and block.

-`At least create 3 nodes or create odd number of nodes.`
+`Note: "At least create 3 nodes or create odd number of nodes."`

+## Prerequisite:
 - `install geth`
+- metamask

 ## Create node 1 and node 2:
 `node1/`
 `>> geth --datadir "./data" account new`